 While Ayana had an understandably inauspicious start at that event - recording a 35th place result - she progressed quickly and steadily, scoring a 14th placing in her second competition and then a 3rd place podium showing at only her third-ever World Cup competition at Cardrona, NZL, in August 2012.

-Since then, she has only finished outside of the top 10 in once while racking up seven career podiums and a World Championships bronze medal on her way to establishing herself as the 3rd-ranked halfpipe skier in the world.
+Since then, she has only finished outside of the top 10 once, while racking up five career podiums, a world championships bronze medal, and a bronze medal at the inaugural Olympic ski halfpipe competition at Sochi 2014.

 |1606020.12.2013||Halfpipe||Copper Mountain, CO||USA||World Cup||7||360.00|